Luther Holbert

-Luther Holbert (1852 – February 7, 1904) was an African American man who was tortured and lynched by a mob in Doddsville, Mississippi on Sunday, February 7, 1904, after being accused of a double murder.
+Luther Holbert (c.
+1852 – February 7, 1904) was an African American man who was tortured and lynched by a mob in Doddsville, Mississippi on Sunday, February 7, 1904, after being accused of a double murder.
 An African American woman who was with Holbert was also tortured and killed.
-Six other people were also killed during the search for Holbert and the woman.
+Other people were killed during the search for Holbert and the woman.

 Personal life

-Holbert was born into slavery in 1852 in Mississippi.
+Holbert was born into slavery in about 1852 in Mississippi.
 He was freed after the American Civil War ended in 1865, and married Annie in 1884; they had four children.
 Holbert also had a child with a mistress.

 Background

-On Wednesday February 3, 1904, wealthy white landowner James Eastland went to find Holbert to order him off the plantation.
+On Wednesday February 3, 1904, the white landowner James Eastland went to find Holbert to order him off the plantation.
 Three men died in the encounter that followed.
 There was a scuffle and it was alleged that Holbert shot Eastland and an African American man named John Carr.
 Eastland returned fire and killed a black man named John Winters.
 Others stated that Eastland had attacked Holbert for encouraging other indebted Black workers to flee the slavery-like conditions of bonded labor.

 News reached town and a posse was formed.
 Relatives of Eastland offered a $1,200 reward (about $37,000 in 2021).
 They came to the Eastland plantation and murdered an unknown black man.
 Holbert and a black woman had already fled.
 Several posses were formed with teams of bloodhounds.
-On February 4, 1904, one of the posses killed two other black men who were unlucky enough to be in the path of the posse.
+On February 4, 1904, one of the posses killed two other black men who were unlucky enough to be in their path.